plutoniummod/landing/src/pages/docs/server/t6/setting-up-a-server.md

 ## Port Forwarding

 Hosting a game server requires you to port forward to make your server accessible from outside of your network.
-Since every router is different we can't make a guide for every router so we recommend searching "your router name + port forward" on Google. **Port forward the port you specified in your start.bat file.**
+Since every router is different we can't make a guide for every router so we recommend searching "your router name + port forward" on Google. **Port forward the port you specified in your start.bat file.
+If your NAT type isn't "Open", you will also need to port forward port `3074`.**

 You will also need to add the port to your Windows Firewall, refer to this [Tom's Hardware article](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html).